-Named after the Khorason region of Northern Iran, our Khorason flour is produced from an ancient variety of Durum wheat, Triticum turanicum - also named “Kamut”.
+Named after the Khorasan region of Northern Iran, our Khorasan flour is produced from an ancient variety of Durum wheat, Triticum turanicum - also named “Kamut”.
 This wheat is likely to be descended from Emmer and has been traditionally cultivated over the centuries in subsistence farming systems in the Near East and Central Asia.
-Khorason wheat is ideally suited to organic farming practices, being a tall variety that is naturally resistant to fungal attack.
-The Khorason wheat grain is visually very distinctive, being very long, almost 50% longer than spelt grain and also with a very high humped back.
+Khorasan wheat is ideally suited to organic farming practices, being a tall variety that is naturally resistant to fungal attack.
+The Khorasan wheat grain is visually very distinctive, being very long, almost 50% longer than spelt grain and also with a very high humped back.

-In keeping with these ancient traditions, we gently stone grind the Khorason wheat to produce a wholemeal flour.
-Being closely related to Durum wheat, Khorason is ideally suited to making pasta, as well as traditional middle-eastern flatbreads.
-Khorason also makes delicious bread, although gentle handling is needed to produce the best results.
+In keeping with these ancient traditions, we gently stone grind the Khorasan wheat to produce a wholemeal flour.
+Being closely related to Durum wheat, Khorasan is ideally suited to making pasta, as well as traditional middle-eastern flatbreads.
+Khorasan also makes delicious bread, although gentle handling is needed to produce the best results.

-Some people with intolerances to modern wheat varieties have found they can enjoy products made with Khorason flour.
+Some people with intolerances to modern wheat varieties have found they can enjoy products made with Khorasan flour.

 It was an important staple in Europe from the Bronze Age through to Medieval times, being the principal wheat species in Southern Germany, and at one time in southern Britain too.
 It is often referred to as “Roman wheat” given its frequent discovery in Roman burial sites, and its DNA is remarkably similar from these finds to modern Spelt grown today.